ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/06-streams/assignment.md

 enhanced_loading: null
 ---

-So far, we've been using ES|QL to parse our proxy logs at query-time.
-While incredibly powerful for quick analysis, we can do even more with our logs if we parse them at ingest-time.
+We can do even more with our logs if we parse them at ingest-time.

 While you could use our OOTB integration to parse nginx logs, we've customized our nginx logs with a duration.
 Streams is really good at working with this.